-Lastly, we note that ODFW has provided a response to the university team's report with valuable information (in a separate document).
-We recommend that the university team address the points raised and evidence provided by ODFW in addition to the comments provided here by the STAC.
+Lastly, we note that ODFW has provided a response to the university team's report plus an addendum submitted after the STAC meeting on August 9, 2022.
+These include valuable information such as ODFW's engagement with Tribes.
+We recommend that the university team consider the points raised and evidence provided by ODFW in addition to the comments provided here by the STAC.